laurakoco/tic-tac-toe/README.md

 | Alpha-Beta with Cutoff | 0.022828             |

 Minimax takes nearly half a second to place its first move!
-Alpha-beta shaved this number down by a factor of 10.
+Alpha-beta shaves this number down by a factor of 10.
 Alpha-beta with cutoff does even better.

 ## Built With